linuxcaffe/tw-subtask-sh/README.md

 ### Listing subtasks

-If the second argument of subtw is NOT an ID, then the scripts performs a search for matching subtasks.
+If the second argument of subtw is NOT an ID, then the script performs a search for matching subtasks.

 ```
 $ subtw office
 ```

 would search all sub-tasks for "office" and list matches.
+Note that once a subtask has been invoked, the leading [  ] is changed to [o] so it no longer matches a 'subtw searchterm'.

-If subtw is called with NO trailing arguments, it lists all sub-tasks.
+If subtw is called with NO trailing arguments, it lists all [  ] sub-tasks.